Hampstead Hospital

 Hampstead Hospital - Hampstead, NH

 Hampstead Hospital is an inpatient rehab center located at 218 East Road in the 03841 zip code in Hampstead, NH.
 It is operated by a private for-profit organization.
-Hampstead Hospital provides prescribes suboxone and buprenorphine detox.
-Some of the treatment approaches used by Hampstead Hospital include anger management, rational emotive behavioral therapy and DBT.
-Hampstead Hospital also specializes in detox services and offers inpatient opioid detox, inpatient alcohol detoxification and residential benzodiazepines detox.
-Hampstead Hospital provides short-term residential treatment, long term rehab and partial hospitalization.
-It also provides residential substance abuse treatment, inpatient dual diagnosis treatment and inpatient detoxification.
+Hampstead Hospital provides buprenorphine detoxification and prescribes suboxone.
+Some of the treatment approaches used by Hampstead Hospital include motivational incentives, counseling for substance abuse and motivational interviewing.
+Hampstead Hospital also specializes in detox services and offers inpatient opioid detoxification, residential benzodiazepines detox and inpatient alcohol detoxification.
+Hampstead Hospital provides inpatient hospital rehabilitation, partial hospitalization and long-term rehab.
+It also provides residential treatment for substance abuse, inpatient dual diagnosis treatment and inpatient detox.

 Address: 218 East Road, Hampstead, NH 03841